bigodrigo/html-css-challenge/README.md

   <a href="#-layout">Layout</a>
 </p>

-The Pokedex is currently accessible at: https://bigodrigo.github.io/html-css-challenge/
+The Project is currently accessible at: https://bigodrigo.github.io/html-css-challenge/

 ## 🚀 Technologies